-There seems to be this general assumption that on a “routine” your baby is left to cry themselves to sleep, they are only fed when it is “feed time”, they are kept awake despite being tired.
-This seems to stem from some archaic form of parenting, a leftover from our parent’s generation or the one before where these sorts of routines were fashionable.
+There seems to be this assumption that on a “routine” your baby is left to cry themselves to sleep, or they are only fed when it is “feed time”, or they are kept awake despite being tired.
+This assumption seems to stem from some archaic form of parenting, leftover from our parent’s generation or the one before, where these sorts of routines were fashionable.

 What on earth IS a Sleep Program and how is it different to the routines of old?

 Our Sleep Programs are a natural rhythm for your day, which follows a baby's age-specific sleeping needs and changes as these needs mature and develop.